Ben12002/Ben12002/README.md

-# Hi, I'm Ben, Nice to meet you!
+# Hi, I'm Ben.
+Nice to meet you!

 - Based in Vancouver, BC
 - Currently studying CS @ UBC